A scaling analysis of a cat and mouse Markov chain: Continuous time Markov chains

-hence, by Proposition~\ref{Hit+}, for $\eps$ [resp. $n$] sufficiently small [resp. large], the above quantity is arbitrarily small.
+hence, by Proposition \ref{Hit+}, for $\eps$ (resp., $n$) sufficiently small (resp., large), the above quantity is arbitrarily small.
 This result implies that the probability of the event $\{M(\tau)=M(T_0)\}$ converges to $1$.
-The Proposition is proved. \end{proof}
+The proposition is proved. \end{pf}

-\subsection{An Underlying Random Walk}
+\subsection{An underlying random walk}

-If $C(0)=0$ and $M(0)=n$, the next time the cat returns to $0$, Proposition~\ref{MMIScal} shows that the mouse will be at a location of the order of $n F_1$, where $F_1=\exp(-E_1/\rho)$ and $E_1$ is an exponential random variable with parameter~$1$.
+If $C(0)=0$ and $M(0)=n$, the next time the cat returns to $0$, Proposition \ref{MMIScal} shows that the mouse will be at a location of the order of $n F_1$, where $F_1=\exp(-E_1/\rho)$ and $E_1$ is an exponential random variable with parameter $1$.
 After the $p$th round, the location of the mouse is of the order of

 where $(E_k)$ are i.i.d. with the same distribution as $E_1$.
-A precise statement of this non-rigorous statement can be formulated easily.
-From equation~\eqref{Imul}, one gets that after the order of $\rho\log n$ rounds, the location of the mouse is within a finite interval.
+A precise statement of this nonrigorous statement can be formulated easily.
+From (\ref {Imul}), one gets that after the order of $\rho\log n$ rounds, the location of the mouse is within a~finite interval.

 The corresponding result for the reflected random walk exhibits an additive behavior.
-Theorem~\ref{TheoMM1} gives that the location of the mouse is of the order of
+Theorem \ref{TheoMM1} gives that the location of the mouse is of the order of

-after $p$ rounds, where $(A_k)$ are i.i.d. copies of $M'_\infty$, distribution of which is given by the generating function of relation~\eqref{GenD}.
+after $p$ rounds, where $(A_k)$ are i.i.d. copies of $M'_\infty$, distribution of which is given by the generating function of relation (\ref{GenD}).
 In this case the number of rounds after which the location of the mouse is located within a finite interval is of the order of~$n$.

-As Theorem~\ref{TheoMM1} shows, for the reflected random walk, $t\to\rho^{-n}t$ is a convenient time scaling to describe the location of the mouse until it reaches a finite interval.
-This is not the case for the $M/M/\infty$ queue, since the duration of the first round of the cat, of the order of ${(n-1)!}/{{\rho^n}}$ by Proposition~\ref{Hit+}, dominates by far the duration of the subsequent rounds, i.e. when the location of the mouse is at $xn$ with $x<1$.
+As Theorem \ref{TheoMM1} shows, for the reflected random walk, $t\to \rho^{-n}t$ is a convenient time scaling to describe the location of the mouse until it reaches a~finite interval.
+This is not the case for the $M/M/\infty$ queue, since the duration of the first round of the cat, of the order of ${(n-1)!}/{{\rho^n}}$ by Proposition~\ref{Hit+}, dominates by far the duration of the subsequent rounds, that is, when the location of the mouse is at $xn$ with $x<1$.